 National Comprehensive Cancer Network

-The National Comprehensive Cancer Network guidelines for prostate cancer (v.2.2017) recommend cryosurgery or high-intensity focused ultrasound (HIFU) as options for radiotherapy recurrence for nonmetastatic disease; cryosurgery is not recommended for the initial treatment of localized prostate cancer63
+The National Comprehensive Cancer Network guidelines for prostate cancer (v.2.2020) recommend cryosurgery or high-intensity focused ultrasound (HIFU) as options for radiotherapy recurrence for nonmetastatic disease; cryosurgery is not recommended for the initial treatment of localized prostate cancer.58

 National Institute for Health and Care Excellence

-The American Urological Association, along with the American Society for Radiation Oncology and the Society for Urologic Oncology, updated their joint guidelines on the management of clinically localized prostate cancer in 2017.16 The guidelines included the following recommendation on focal treatments:
+The American Urological Association, along with the American Society for Radiation Oncology and the Society for Urologic Oncology (2017) updated their joint guidelines on the management of clinically localized prostate cancer.16 The guidelines included the following recommendation on focal treatments:

 "Clinicians should inform low-risk prostate cancer patients who are considering focal therapy or high intensity focused ultrasound (HIFU) that these interventions are not standard care options because comparative outcome evidence is lacking.
 (Expert Opinion)"